poetrique/archives/README.md

 they both taste the same

 you sang of want
-need and desire
+need and desire,
 made me parched
-with ytour ancient fire
+with your ancient fire

-I hunter fate
+I hunted fate
 you hunted a mate
 we both did get
-each, what we require
+each, what we required

 [=POETRIQUE=](http://instagram.com/poetrique)
 [&copy; Ninté Null](#) ::: Nov-22-2018